b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 - A church that promises a happy afterlife in exchange for money is indistinguishable from fraud.
 - If your god needs your money, your god is incompetent.
 - “God doesn’t need the money” Then what the hell am I paying for?
 Salvation is kept behind a paywall.
-- “It’s just so we can get blessed” There’s no other way to qualify for those blessings, than donating money to an organization with 0 accountability?
+- “It’s just so we can get blessed” There’s no way to qualify for those blessings, other than donating money to an organization with 0 accountability?
 - “We need tithing to do the Lord’s work.”
 Idk has the church tried praying for money?
 Has God asked his family and friends for money instead?
 - If the church is great with our money, why don’t they publish their budgets?
 Why don’t they prove that they are good stewards of our donations?
-Why, instead, did they set up 13 shell companies?
+Why, instead, did they [[SEC Order|set up 13 shell companies]]?

 Please, list the ordinances I qualify for without paying any money.
 “Tithing is a commandment” is not a reason.